jsommers/cbook/docs/_sources/control.rst.txt

     min = (x < y) ? x : y;

 The ternary operator is viewed by some programmers as "excessively tricky" since expressions with such operators can be hard to read.
-Use your best judgment, and don't do something this horrific_.
+Use your best judgment, and don't do something this [Horrific]_ example.

 .. index:: switch statement

 ``switch`` statement
 ====================

-The switch statement is a sort of specialized form of ``if`` used to efficiently separate different blocks of code based on the value of an integer.
+The switch statement is a sort of specialized form of ``if`` with the goal of efficiently separating different blocks of code based on the value of an integer.
 The ``switch`` expression is evaluated, and then the flow of control jumps to the matching const-expression ``case``.
 The ``case`` expressions are typically ``int`` or ``char`` constants (unfortunately, you cannot use strings as ``case`` expressions).
 The ``switch`` statement is probably the single most syntactically awkward and error-prone feature of the C language:

 .. code-block:: c